leecharlenej/learning-stuff/Web-app/Angular_notes.md

 <a id="settingupservice"></a>
 ## Setting up Service
 Service provides the same set of functionality to any components.
 It is usually used to fetch data from API endpoints and then, supplied to components.
-1. Variable data (projects) only exist in porfolio component and cannot be accessed by other components.
+In this case, Variable data (projects) only exist in porfolio component and cannot be accessed by other components.
 Hence, the need to set up a service.

-2. To create a service, go to folder _services_, open up a terminal and `ng g s projects --skip-tests`.
+1. To create a service, go to folder _services_, open up a terminal and `ng g s projects --skip-tests`.
 - Different from a component; no associated HTML and CSS files.
 Class is an injectable.
-3. Go to _projects.service.ts_ to create database of projects and the accompanying methods.
+2. Go to _projects.service.ts_ to create database of projects and the accompanying methods.
-4. To use service, go to component, add in to constructor and implement Oninit interface.
+3. To use service, go to component, add in to constructor and implement _Oninit_ interface.
-5. Edit the HTML file.
+4. Edit the HTML file.

 <a id="addmodal"></a>
 ## Adding modal